harpur/HygSel/README.md

 |	hyg1	|	2.19:1245006	|	2.19:86589	|
 |	hyg2	|	5.14:527544	|	5.14:1558442	|
 |	hyg3	|	16.2:42885	|	16.4:920721	|
+NOTE: This has been further refined and updated.
+See GenomeR/QTLs dataset.

 For the "GWAS" I pulled Spotter's putative, unpublished QTLs from Table 1: